 Did you know many national and state parks have daily solar observing programs at their visitor centers?
 Many parks that offer solar telescope viewing may not list it on their web site calendars.
 It's always a good idea to call your park for next solar observing program.

-The 2013 year is full of astronomical delights.
-Bright comets, meteor showers and the daily activity of an active Sun's surface as it approches solar max provide many opportunities to witness these amazing events at a park near you!
+An active Sun's surface as it approaches solar max provide many opportunities to witness these amazing events at a park near you!
 Whether you want to know where the best dark sky parks are, get information on activities to do for the general public or get your astronomy club involved in organizing a star party in a park, this website has a lot of resources and expertise on hand to get the most out of your park experience.

-To see a list of Evening Programs in the National Parks click here.
+To see a list of Evening Programs in the National Park click here.